syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/localization.md

 {% endhighlight %}

-Android can select and load resources from different directories, based on the device configuration and locale.
+Android can select and load resources from different directories, based on the device configuration and locale, refer [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Localization_Android-352507966.zip).
 For an example, if an application requires multiple languages we can follow the below steps.

 The procedure for creating strings.xml files is as follows: